 Let’s take a look at the weather and the forecasts today, June 18th.
 Here is the weather forecast for Manuel Antonio, Costa Rica for the next days as well as a picture what it looked like at our Cayuga Collection Hotel Arenas del Mar this morning at 8:30 am.

 Thunderstorms and rain all week.
 Yes, probably, but not all day.
-Most of the day, especially in the mornings will look like this.
-Bright sunshine and green lush vegetation.
+Most of the day, especially in the mornings will be sunny and warm.
+In the afternoon there might be some rain, great for a nap after your day activity.

-And here is a picture taken at the pool of Kura Design Villas in Uvita on June 18th at 8:30 am and the weather forecast of the week.
+And here is a picture taken at the pool of Kura Design Villas in Uvita, which is only one hour from Manuel Antonio, on June 18th at 8:30 am and the weather forecast of the week.

 We have had guests consider canceling their reservations based on the AccuWeather forecasts.
 We were able to convince them not to do so and enjoy the glorious mornings of the ‘rainy’ season in Uvita.